Siege of Antioch (1268)

-The siege of Antioch occurred in 1268 when the Mamluk Sultanate under Baibars finally succeeded in capturing the city of Antioch.
-Prior to the siege, the Crusader Principality was oblivious to the loss of the city, as demonstrated when Baibars sent negotiators to the leader of the former Crusader state and mocked his use of "Prince" in the title Prince of Antioch.
+The siege of Antioch occurred in 1268 when the Mamluk Sultanate under Baybars finally succeeded in capturing the city of Antioch.
+Prior to the siege, the Crusader Principality was oblivious to the loss of the city, as demonstrated when Baybars sent negotiators to the leader of the former Crusader state and mocked his use of "Prince" in the title Prince of Antioch.

 Prelude to the siege

-In 1260, Baibars, the Sultan of Egypt and Syria, began to threaten the Principality of Antioch, a Crusader state, which (as a vassal of the Armenians) had supported the Mongols.
-In 1265, Baibars took Caesarea, Haifa and Arsuf.
-A year later, Baibars conquered Galilee and devastated Cilician Armenia.
+In 1260, Baybars, the Sultan of Egypt and Syria, began to threaten the Principality of Antioch, a Crusader state, which (as a vassal of the Armenians) had supported the Mongols.
+In 1265, Baybars took Caesarea, Haifa and Arsuf.
+A year later, Baybars conquered Galilee and devastated Cilician Armenia.

 As Steven Runciman relates in his last book about the Crusades, decades before the siege of Antioch (1268), prince Bohemond IV of Antioch had settled his court in the city of Tripoli, capital of his other state, the County of Tripoli.
-In 1268, the Antiochene knights and garrison were under the command of Simon Mansel, Constable of Antioch, whose wife was an Armenian Lady who was relative to Sibylla of Armenia, wife of prince Bohemond VI.
+In 1268, the Antiochene knights and garrison were under the command of Simon Mansel, Constable of Antioch, whose wife was an Armenian woman who was related to Sibylla of Armenia, wife of prince Bohemond VI.

 Siege of Antioch

-In 1268, Baibars besieged the city of Antioch, which was "badly defended by its patriarch and abandoned by most of its inhabitants," capturing it on 18 May (the citadel fell two days later) after a relatively feeble defense.
+In 1268, Baybars besieged the city of Antioch, which was "badly defended by its patriarch and abandoned by most of its inhabitants," capturing it on 18 May (the citadel fell two days later) after a relatively feeble defense.
 Antioch had been weakened by its previous struggles with Armenia and by internal power struggles, and its inhabitants were quick to agree to a surrender, on the condition that the lives of the citizens within the walls would be spared.

-Before Baibars' forces laid siege on Antioch, the Constable Simon Mansel, along with a group of knights, led an unsuccessful attack against the Muslim army in order that the city should not be encircled.
+Before Baybars' forces laid siege to Antioch, the Constable Simon Mansel, along with a group of knights, led an unsuccessful attack against the Muslim army in order to prevent the city from being encircled.
 The defenses were in good condition, but the garrison was unable to defend the long walls of the city.
-Mansel was captured during the Antiochene cavalry attack, and Baibars ordered him to command his lieutenants in Antioch to surrender immediately.
+Mansel was captured during the Antiochene cavalry attack, and Baybars ordered him to command his lieutenants in Antioch to surrender immediately.
 The garrison refused to capitulate, and continued the defense of the walls.

-Afterwards, lamenting that Antioch's ruler had not been present either for the siege or for the ransacking and murder, Baibars' secretary (who was also his biographer) wrote a detailed letter describing exactly what had been done to the people and the city:
+Afterwards, lamenting that Antioch's ruler had not been present either for the siege or for the ransacking and murder, Baybars' secretary (who was also his biographer) wrote a detailed letter describing exactly what had been done to the people and the city: